Do you want an expert by your side as you take organic chemistry?

 Acing organic chemistry has nothing to do with “being a genius” or memorizing mountains of nonsense.
-I will teach you the concepts you need to dominate this class, and I will be by your side guiding you through the process.
-You will not feel like you are doing this alone.
+I will take you under my wing and be your organic chemistry bodyguard!
+You will not feel like you are struggling through this alone.

 I’m Eddie Schiffman and I love helping students succeed in organic chemistry.
 This has become my mission in life.
 I want to teach you the beauty of organic chemistry logic and how you turn that logic into successful problem-solving ability.